Effects of dynamical capture on two equal-mass nonspinning black holes: Black hole properties

 All variables describing the final state of the BH are evaluated once the system reaches a relaxed configuration.
 For all cases, this time was chosen to be $140M$ after the merger.

 For this section, we exclude the data corresponding to the most relativistic configuration, $p/M=0.75$.
-Although the associated waveforms are reliable, the final BHs obtained in these simulations present significant numerical uncertainties that prevent us from extracting physically meaningful results for their final states.
+Although the associated waveforms are reliable, the final BHs obtained in these simulations present significant numerical uncertainties that prevent us from extracting physically meaningful results for their final states. \c{The origin of these uncertainties is the numerical resolution, as for $p/M=0.75$ \texttt{AHFinderDirect} fails to resolve the merged black hole, producing unphysical results for its mass and spin.}